jaywcjlove/rightmenu-master/README.md

 **■ Show Total Size**

 In Finder, when multiple files or folders are selected, the context menu can display the total size of these items.
 Additionally, it will list the size of each file or folder individually.

+**■  Set folder icon color**

+Quickly change the folder icon color by selecting a color from the right-click menu.
+You can also customize the color through the settings interface.

 ## Frequently Asked Questions